- Native Minecraft Version:

 *: Note that in the current version of this plugin, doors can only be 1 block deep!

 **: I would recommend choosing a rare block (such as a gold block) to avoid lots of checks to the DB, which could cause slowdowns depending on how much redstone is used on your server (you don't have to worry about that when you use a rare block).
 This is only temporary.

 Making a big drawbridge:

 Making a big drawbridge is very similar to making a big door.
 For drawbridges, however, you can select a flat area as well.
 After selecting the area of the drawbridge, select one of the 4 sides of the rectangle to define the rotation point/hinge.
-If you select a corner, you'll have to select another point on the desired axis to avoid ambiguity (useful when creating a 2 wide bridge***).
+If you select a corner, you'll have to select another point on the desired axis to avoid ambiguity.

 The location of the power block is in the middle, under the rotation point.
 If it's still unclear, you can use the "/DoorInfo <DoorName || DoorUID>" command or the GUI to see its exact coordinates.
 Of course, you can also just move the power block to a location of your choice using "/ChangePowerBlockLoc <DoorName || DoorUID>" or the GUI.

 Making a portcullis:

-Again, very similar process as before.
+Again, a very similar process as before.
 The only difference from making a big door is that you use a different command (or GUI option) to initiate the creation process and that you don't have to select a rotation point (it only goes up and down, after all).
 The power block works the same as it does for drawbridges: By default, it's 1 block under the portcullis, in the middle and it can be moved just like it can for any of the other door-types.